 No Fracking in California

-On the heels of the worst drought in our state’s recorded history, oil companies want to use millions of gallons of our water and lace it with toxic chemicals so they can frack for oil from San Jose to L.A.
+On the heels of the worst drought in our state’s recorded history, oil companies want to use millions of gallons of our water, lace them with toxic chemicals, and frack for oil from San Jose to L.A.
 We need to ban fracking in California before it's too late.

 Time is running out